How To Get Going and Keep Going with Prayer

 but deliver us from evil.

 Let's first think about Jesus and prayer.
 How did Jesus pray?
 What did he teach about it?

 We know that Jesus attended the synagogue for prayer, but at other times withdrew from the crowds to pray.
 He prayed with people for healing, and we know that he prayed prayers of exclamation, thanking God publicly for things that had happened and glorifying God with his actions.
 He sometimes journeyed to mountain tops to pray, but at other times simply gave thanks for his food.
 His actions point to a life lived in reliance on God, that visibly sought to glorify God.

-When his disciples asked Jesus to teach them about prayer, he told them not to show-off, but to “go into your room and shut the door and pray to your Father who is in secret.”
+When his disciples asked Jesus to teach them about prayer, he told them not to show off, but to 'go into your room and shut the door and pray to your Father who is in secret.'
 (Matthew 6:6, NRSV).
-He then gave us the prayer that is now sometimes called the 'Lord's prayer' or the 'Our Father'.
+He then gave us the prayer now sometimes called the 'Lord's Prayer' or the 'Our Father'.
 The Didache, some of the earliest Christian writing, suggests that early Christians were taught to pray this prayer three times a day.

-A praying mindset is one which is based on the example that Jesus gave us and on his teaching.
+A praying mindset is one that is based on the example that Jesus gave us and on his teaching.
 We pray as we are and to the best of our ability.

-It's also about a life of continually learning in prayer, recognising that what might work for us when we are aged 8 or 28 might not work for us when we are 88!
+It's also about a life of continuous learning in prayer, recognising that what might work for us when we are aged 8 or 28 might not work for us when we are 88.